 Cultural traditions aside, American travelers will find little difficulty navigating British Columbia's capital city.
 English and French are the country's two official languages, but most Victoria residents speak English, and you won't need to know any French to effectively get around.
-Victoria's official currency is the Canadian dollar, which is roughly equivalent to the U.S. dollar.
+Victoria's official currency is the Canadian dollar, which is currently about 75 cents to the U.S. dollar.
 Since the exchange rate fluctuates, plan to check what the current exchange rate is before you go.
 Avoid exchange fees by withdrawing Canadian money directly from an ATM in Victoria.
 When purchasing goods or services in Victoria (and throughout the province), expect to pay a 12 percent tax on top of the displayed price.
 Weight is measured in metric units; distance is measured in kilometers – pay close attention to this if you've decided to rent a car.

 Thanks to Victoria's coastal location and access to the farming regions of the Saanich Peninsula and Cowichan Valley, Victoria and Vancouver Island are a foodie's paradise.
 Let's start with afternoon tea, which is a must-do, according to visitors and locals.
 This tradition, which the city inherited from the region's European settlers, can be as grand or as simple as you want.
 It all depends on the teahouse you choose.
 On the extravagant end of the spectrum, there's the Fairmont Empress.
 It'll cost a pretty penny, but the formal, elegant atmosphere of this turn-of-the-century hotel will transport you back to a time when afternoon tea was a daily event for those in Victoria high society.
-Other favorites include the Point Ellice House, Adrienne's Tea Garden and White Heather Tea Room.
+Other favorites include the Teahouse at Abkhazi Garden, Adrienne's Tea Garden and White Heather Tea Room.

 When you've had your fill of tea and finger sandwiches, expand your gastronomic tour of Victoria by sampling the city's fresh seafood.
 Red Fish Blue Fish, which sits on the waterfront on the Inner Harbour in an upcycled cargo container, is a favorite among visitors for its variety of fish and chips (choose from salmon, cod, halibut and oysters).
 Other seafood favorites include Fishhook, Blue Crab Seafood House and Ferris' Upstairs Oyster Bar.

 The best way to get around Victoria & Vancouver Island is by bike or car.
 Central Victoria – especially the Inner Harbour – can easily be explored on foot, while bike paths will lead you to less touristy neighborhoods.
 Victoria also features a comprehensive transportation system, and ferries connect the city to other towns on Vancouver Island.
-If you're not looking for a heavy workout, a car is the best way to get from Victoria to other points of interest like the Cowichan Valley.
+If you're not looking for a heavy workout, a car is the best way to get from Victoria to other points of interest like Butchart Gardens or the Cowichan Valley.
 You can rent a car at the Victoria International Airport (YYJ), located about 16 miles north of the city center.
 If you've rented a car in Vancouver and are planning to use it in Victoria, you can load it onto the ferry.
 Keep in mind: Parking fees at area hotels can be high.

 A passport is required for citizens of the United States to travel to Canada, and to re-enter the country.
 If you are planning to drive, you must produce a passport, passport card or NEXUS card that allows expedited border crossings for both private and commercial travelers through Canadian and U.S. border controls.
 For more information, visit the U.S. State Department website.